-As any Athenian will tell you, one of the best things to do on Sunday in Athens is to go for a coffee.
-While this is a great way of spending your time in Athens, there are tons of other things to do.
+For most Athenians, one of the best things to do on Sunday in Athens is to go for a coffee.
+While this is a great way of spending your Sunday in Athens, there are tons of other things to do.
 Read on for a few ideas!

-You may be familiar with the Evzones, the Greek Presidential Guards dressed in traditional costumes.
-They are guarding the Tomb of the Unknown Soldier, which is in front of the Parliament, right on Syntagma Square.
+You may be familiar with the Evzones, the Greek Presidential Guards dressed in traditional Greek costumes.
+They are guarding the Tomb of the Unknown Soldier, which is in front of the Parliament building, right on Syntagma Square.

 The Changing of the Guards happens every hour, on the hour, on a daily basis.
 Many people, locals and visitors, come to watch this short ceremony.

 In addition to the hourly changing though, there is a spectacular parade at 11.00 every Sunday.
-The Evzones are dressed in ceremonial costumes, and there is also a band playing.
-If you happen to be in Athens on a Sunday, you should definitely go and have a look.
+The Evzones are dressed in elaborate, ceremonial costumes, and there is also a band playing.
+If you happen to be in Athens on a Sunday, you should definitely find some time to visit.

 As this event is very popular, I strongly suggest that you get there early to get a good viewing spot.
 Wherever you decide to stand, try to be in the first row if possible.
 Also, bear in mind that the military guards will be cordoning people off at certain times.

 If you feel like splurging, you can always watch it from the rooftop of the Grande Bretagne hotel.